Table of Contents

 Article 5: Dues Deduction, Fair Share, and UWHA Membership

 - Listing of Residents.
-The University shall provide the UWHA with a monthly listing of all Residents with union dues or fair share fee deductions, and a monthly listing of all Residents who terminated their Residency.
+The University shall provide the UWHA with a monthly listing of all Residents with union dues deductions, and a monthly listing of all Residents who terminated their Residency.
 The University shall provide this information electronically along with their name, PGY, department and start date.

-- Determination of Membership Dues or Fair Share Fees.
+- Determination of Membership Dues.
 It shall be the sole responsibility of the UWHA to determine the amount of dues necessary for membership in the UWHA for each academic year and in accordance with the Articles of Incorporation of the UWHA.
-It is also the sole responsibility of the UWHA to determine the applicable fair share fee for those Residents electing not to become members of the UWHA.
-The amount of the service fee shall be provided to the University in writing each year to the University.
-In no event shall the fair share fee be more than the membership dues.
+The amount of the dues shall be provided by the Union in writing each year to the University.

 - Religious Objection.
 The parties will comply with the requirements of state law (RCW 41.56.122) for any Resident with a bona fide religious objection to paying dues or fees to the UWHA.

 - Dues Deduction.
-Upon written authorization by an individual Resident, the University shall provide for payroll deductions of UWHA dues and fair share fees which are uniformly applied to all UWHA members.
-The University will have available for distribution a payroll deduction authorization card for dues/fees.
-Each Resident may either sign the authorization form or make other arrangements with the UWHA.
+Upon written authorization to the Union by an individual Resident to become a member of the Union and pay membership dues, the University shall provide for payroll deductions of UWHA dues which are uniformly applied to all UWHA members.
+The Employer will honor the terms and conditions of each employee’s signed membership card upon authorization by the Union.

 - Remittance of Dues.
-The University shall electronically transmit to the UWHA within five (5) work days after each payday all dues and fair share fees deducted for that pay period in those bargaining units for which the UWHA is the exclusive bargaining representative.
+The University shall electronically transmit to the UWHA within five (5) work days after each payday all dues deducted for that pay period in those bargaining units for which the UWHA is the exclusive bargaining representative.

 - Indemnification.
 If the University is found to be at fault in legal proceedings, the UWHA shall indemnify and hold the University harmless against any claims, demands, suits, or any other form of liability that shall arise out of or by reason of action taken or not taken by the University under this Article.
 In the event that litigation that arises out of this article could reasonability render the UWHA financial insolvent, the UWHA will adhere to the following process: the UWHA will immediately post a bond or provide some other form of security in order to ensure sufficient resources to cover the indemnification for a legal action by a Resident challenging his/her termination for failure to comply with this Article.